 Status is that we have looked for traces of our “gardener” in all the spots we have access to.
 So far, we haven’t found any traces what so ever.

-  Despite the fact that momentum believers keep bringing up “old, vigorous plants” in the shape of Youtube videos and accounts of apparently unjust losses, we neither have seen a gardener nor traces of a gardener.
+Despite that momentum believers keep bringing up “old, vigorous plants” in the shape of YouTube videos and accounts of apparently unjust losses, we neither have seen a gardener nor traces of a gardener.

 This is not exactly good news for the momentum conspiracy theory.

 This is hardly a surprise, though.
 It has been clear from the start that momentum isn’t a scientific theory – it’s a religious belief.
 People don’t believe in it because the evidence at hand indicates that it is true.
 They believe in it because it’s more convenient than accepting the fact that you lose because the opponent is better or perhaps just lucky.

 You may of course argue that the mere fact that FUT matches are less even than real matches doesn’t rule out that they could be made more even than they otherwise would have been.
 Based on the evidence above, we can’t rule out that the exceptionally low draw percentage of currently 18 % in reality would have been, say, 5 %, without momentum.
 As we however explain here, FUT’s draw ratio fits well with it’s overall goal ratio.
 There is no unexplainable surplus of draws or even results in general.